Zoie

 Not right now.

-She took her time gathering a shakable ice pack, gauze, antibiotic ointment, and bandages from her mother’s stash.
-Back upstairs, Ryin had finished soaking and was curled up in Zoie’s queen-sized bed, wrapped in one of her oversized hoodies.
+When she returned upstairs, Ryin had finished soaking and was curled up in Zoie’s queen-sized bed, wrapped in one of her oversized hoodies.
 Her face was turned toward the wall, her uninjured hand tucked under her chin.

-Zoie had planned on tending to Ryin’s wounds, but she was already asleep.
-She shook the ice pack and carefully placed it on Ryin’s swollen wrist, then sat on the edge of the bed, watching her.
+Zoie shook the ice pack and carefully placed it on Ryin’s swollen wrist, then sat on the edge of the bed watching her.
 Every part of her ached for her friend.
-She didn’t know the full extent of what had happened.
-But she knew Ryin was lying about something.
+She didn’t know the full extent of what had happened, but she knew Ryin was lying about something.
 And whatever the truth was, it was bad.

 She grabbed her phone to text Tony.